aaronparker/evergreen/docs/issues.md

 `VMwareHorizonClient` may not always return the current release - the major version property in the VMware Horizon Client software update data does not use easily sortable versioning.
 This may be fixed in a future release.
 Also see [VMware Horizon Client reporting out of date version](https://github.com/aaronparker/Evergreen/issues/161).

+!!! info "Note"
     `VMwareHorizonClient` returns the Horizon Client in .tar format.
 This the same URL used when the Horizon Client updates itself - you will need to unpack the .tar file to retrieve the executable installer.

 ### Zoom